Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

 ~~~
 {: .output}

-The "class" command indicates that we already have our phyloseq object.
-Let's try to access the data that is stored inside our `biom_metagenome` object.
-Since a phyloseq object
+Now we have determined we have a phyloseq obhect we can access the data that is stored inside our `biom_metagenome` object.

-is a special object in R, we need to use the operator `@` to explore the subsections of data inside `biom_metagenome`.
+A phyloseq object is a special object in R so we need to use the operator `@` to explore the subsections of data inside `biom_metagenome`.

 If we type `biom_metagenome@` five options are displayed;  `otu_table`, `tax_table`, `sam_data`, `phy_tree` and `refseq`.
 We will first look at `otu_table` and `tax_table`.

 ~~~